 Next comes the real work, the part that pastry chefs hate.
 The butter is folded inside the detrempe, and the package gets rolled out in a long rectangle, which creates a thin sandwich of butter between layers of dough.
 The dough is folded like a letter, in thirds, turned 90 degrees, and then rolled out and folded again.
 Once two turns have been completed, the dough is returned to the fridge to rest and chill for at least 30 minutes.
 This process is repeated two more times, for a total of six turns and folds and three 30 minute rests.
 Only after all that can the dough be rolled out and used to make palmiers, turnovers, Wellington, or any one of the dozens of French pastries that use puff pastry as a base.

 If you save the project for a rainy (and not so warm) day the project doesn't feel stressful and can be very rewarding.
 Just put on a movie, set a timer and hit pause to stop and do the folds and turns, and soon enough you'll be done.
-Then you'll have the dough you'll need to make my Pumpkin Spice Palmier recipe.
+Then you'll have the dough you'll need to make a variety of delectable pastries, including these palmiers.